GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

 ## Concerns

-While `DataTransfer` is available today, there are some things to be aware of before integrating.
+While the DataTransfer API is available today, there are some things to be aware of before integrating.

 ### Browser compatibility